vee-upatising/Tweet-Generation-GPT-2/README.md

 * The model is prompted with data obtained from this [Kaggle Dataset](https://www.kaggle.com/kulgen/elon-musks-tweets)

 # Results

+The performance of GPT-2 is extremely impressive. <br/>The model figured out @ replies, hash tags, and even tries to generate links (which aren't valid of course).

 ```
 @TeslaMotors Chick Magnet.
 Here's some Chick Magnet.
 It's a hot topic because of what it means.
 (Don't ask me how it got that title) — Dan Sorenson (@sorensonDan) November 16, 2014
 ```